Business fraud can become a major issue for your enterprise, regardless of what size your company is, what you sell or where you operate.

-There are some signs that a person attempting to use a credit card at your business may be doing so dishonestly.
+There are some signs that a person attempting to use a credit card for your business may be doing so dishonestly.

 If a person pulls their card out of a back pocket instead of a purse or wallet, that’s unusual.
 Moreover, if the individual seems especially rushed to complete the transaction and comes into the store near closing time, those two things could indicate a desire to pull the wool over your eyes.